FAQ - Service & Emotional Support Animals

 To request a reasonable accommodation:

-- UUHC Employees: You may request an accommodation through an online form or contacting UUHC HR directly.
+- UUHC Employees may request an accommodation by contacting UUHC HR directly.

 - All animals on campus must be on a leash and/or under the control of their handler at all times

 - All animals must be under the constant supervision of their handler at all times

 - No animal may be left unattended at any time on campus.
 No animals may be tied or tethered to any University property including to buildings, railings, bike racks, fire hydrants, fences, sign posts, benches and/or trees

 - Animals are not permitted in flower gardens/beds or fountains